- Introduction

 Some commentaries combine treatment of multiple books of the Bible into more than one volume but fewer than the 66 volumes it would take to give each biblical book its own volume.
 Each chapter is usually written by a different author, so make sure to start by crediting the author of the individual chapter that informs your writing.
 The editor has her or his own place later on in the citation.
 Also clarify the volume number in addition to the page number, separating them by a colon (:).

 N: 1.
-Laurence M. Wills, NIB 3:1154.
+Laurence M. Wills, New Interpreter’s Bible (NIB) 3:1154.

-SN: 3.
+SN: 2.
 Wills, NIB 3:1154.

 B: Wills, Lawrence M. “Judith.”
-Pages 1074-183 in 1 & 2 Kings; 1 & 2 Chronicles, Ezra, Nehemiah, Esther, Tobit, Judith.
-Vol. 3 of New Interpreter’s Bible.
-Edited by Leander E. Keck.
+In 1 & 2 Kings; 1 & 2 Chronicles, Ezra, Nehemiah, Esther, Tobit, Judith.
+Vol. 3 of New Interpreter’s Bible, edited by Leander E. Keck, 1074-183.
 Nashville: Abingdon, 1999.

 N: 1.
-Walter L. Liefeld and David W. Pao, REBC 10:25.
+Walter L. Liefeld and David W. Pao, Expositor’s Bible Commentary, Revised (REBC) 10:25.

-SN: 3.
+SN: 2.
 Liefeld and Pao, REBC 10:33.

 B: Liefeld, Walter L. and David W. Pao.
 “Luke.”
-Pages 19-356 in Luke-Acts.
+In Luke-Acts.
 Vol. 10 of The Expositor’s Bible Commentary.
 Rev. ed.
-Edited by Tremper Longman III and David E. Garland.
+(REBC).
+Edited by Tremper Longman III and David E. Garland, 19-356.
 Grand Rapids: Zondervan, 2005.

 Documentation of Articles